Exponential stability in the perturbed central force problem: Proof of Lemmas and

 {\it Proof of Lemma~\ref{az.ang}.} So we have constructed action-angle variables in a domain excluding the following sets, which we define $\cS^{(2)}$ and which are analytic hypersurfaces: \begin{itemize} \item[(1)] $\displaystyle{\left\{(r,p_r,\theta,p_{\theta})\ :\ p_\theta=0\right\}}$ \thinspace; \item[(2)] $\displaystyle{\left\{(r,p_r,\theta,p_{\theta})\ :\ p_\theta\in\cI_s\right\}}$ \thinspace; \item[(3)] $\displaystyle{\left\{(r,p_r,\theta,p_{\theta})\ :\ V_{0j}(p_{\theta})=\hze(r,p_r,p_{\theta})\right\}}$\thinspace. \end{itemize} where we denoted

 the corresponding critical level.

 {\it Proof of Lemma~\ref{az.ang.3}}.
 First we fix a couple of indexes $i,j$ as in the Lemma~\ref{az.ang}, and, for $L\in\cI_i$ and $E\in L_{i,L}(0,1)$, define

 Then simply define $\cO_{i,j}\coloneqq\bigcup_{L\in \cI_j}\cL_{i,j}(L,E)$.
-By the Lemma \ref{az.ang} it is clear that it has the structure of a torus $\toro^2$ times a sphere $S^2$ (which correspond to the possible choices of $\bL$ having fixed its modulus), times a couple of intervals.
-In particular one has that the assumptions of Theorem~1 in~\cite{Fas05} are fulfilled and the results on the structure of the phase space holds.
+By the Lemma \ref{az.ang} it is clear that the assumptions of Theorem~1 in~\cite{Fas05} are fulfilled and the results on the structure of the phase space holds.
 To get that the Hamiltonian has the same form as in the planar case, just remark that the whole phase-space can be covered using two systems of polar coordinates with $z$-axis ($\theta=0$) not coinciding.
 Using any one of the two systems, one can introduce explicitly, by the classical procedure, action-angle variables which turn out to be $I_2=L$ and $I_1$ which is the action of the Hamiltonian system with $1$ degree of freedom and Hamiltonian $H(r,p_r,L^2)$.
 Thus, $I_1$ has exactly the same expression as in the planar case, but with $p_\theta^2$ replaced by $L^2$.

 It follows that the Hamiltonian which is computed by inversion of the formula for $I_1$ has the same functional form as in the planar case.